 Wednesday morning at 2:00 a.m., a thunderstorm tore in from the south.
 From our bed under the window, the light and noise seemed to break directly on our heads.
 Stage-bright lightning and deafening cracks, then the long ripping sound that reverberated across the sky and seemed to carry the storm away.
 Thunder reduced to a distant, extended crashing like boulders down a ravine.
 Close by, the soothing rush of water flowing off the house.
 I experienced all this in a dreamlike, half-sleeping state.
 Then a burst of heavier rain pummeled the clapboards, blew sideways through our cracked-open window, and soaked the tops of our pillows.
 Whereupon I woke up completely, with that mildly fearful, springing-to-action feeling, and wrestled the slippery peg that freed the window to close.

-Our second-to-last morning, my mother, Philip and I canoed and kayaked (my mother in the kayak) to some rocky islands where seals hang out at low tide.
+Our second-to-last morning, we canoed and kayaked to some rocky islands where seals hang out at low tide.
 We approached in what felt like a stealthy manner, but even so they hurried into the water in that belly-flopping way they have.
 But they didn’t go far.
 We drifted and they bobbed around us, rising curiously, groundhog-style, or edging toward us and diving with a showy splash.

 Leaving this place sends everyone into a mildly depressive state.
-But Philip and I were itching to get to the farm and see what the vine and tree work had unveiled—start of the transformation.
+But we were itching to get to the farm and see what the vine and tree work had unveiled—start of the transformation.
 The Maine garden gives us something to aspire to.

 More cruciferous beauties (the third is an ornamental kale):